Digital incident reporting in the construction industry

 The ‘Check’ stage is recommended when managing health and safety.
-This involves performance measurement, investigating accidents, incidents and near misses.
+This involves performance measurement and investigating accidents, incidents and near misses.
 Hence why an efficient incident reporting workflow needs to be effectively in place.
 Simply put, incidents need reporting as soon as possible.
 Specifically, to capture details for escalation to appropriate managers.

 What could happen if your safety incident reporting procedure isn’t working?

 Regulations set out minimum reporting timelines.
-That is for specified injuries, dangerous occurrences and occupational diseases.
+That is, for specified injuries, dangerous occurrences and occupational diseases.
 Therefore, a safety reporting process is critical.
 Reason being, it ensures that these issues are captured and reported in the statutory timescales.

 Kianda software easily tailors to meet specific laws and regulations.
 As well as that, it prepares to adapt to any changes in legislation, as they occur.

-An example of an incident report required by these regulations would be if a scaffolding collapsed in Ireland.
+An example of an report required by these regulations would be if a scaffolding collapsed in Ireland.
 It must be reported to the Health and Safety Authority in ten days, or risk prosecution.
 On the other hand, in the U.K., an incident such as this should be reported immediately.